evilband7/zf2-annotated-router/README.md

 ```

 1. "extends" only applied to class-level route definition, if you try to add it to action route, that will fail with exception as it is not currently implemented.

-2. "extends" must contain valid and existing route
+2. "extends" must contain valid and existing route;
-3. "extends" can point to child route, eg. passing {"extends": "root/first/second"} will extend given path with routes from current class.
+3. "extends" can point to child route, eg. passing {"extends": "root/first/second"} will extend given path with routes from current class;
-4. Root route annotation must contain "route" and "name"
+4. Root route annotation must contain "route" and "name";
 5. Child (action) routes may be empty (see full controller listing).
-In that case module will try to guess options.
+In that case module will try to guess options;
+5. Config, defined in module.config.php has the higher priority that annotations.
+That means, that if there 2 routes with same name defined via @Route and via module.config.php, the last one will be passed to router..

 #### Complete controller listing:
 ```php